Ludeme/LudiiAICompetition/README.md

 ## Competition Rules
 - 20 games will be selected by the competition organisers, and not revealed to any participants.
 - Submitted agents will be required to play each of these games against every other agent, as both the first and second player.
 This means that every entry will play 40 * (N - 1) matchups, where N denotes the number of submitted entries.
 Depending on the number of submissions we receive, this process may be run multiple times to give a more robust result.
 - The win-rate for each agent across all matchups that it plays will determine its final ranking.
+Draws count as half a win for each of the two players.
 - For each of the 20 games, the competition organisers will pick an amount of thinking time between 1 and 5 seconds.
 All entries in all matchups using this game are allowed to use this many seconds per move.
 Agents that fail to return a move, or return an illegal move, within this period will have a random move made for them.
 - Agents will have 10 seconds to initialise themselves between when a new game starts, and when they must make their first move (setup time).
 - The process running your agent will have 3GB RAM available.